+3 sem hrs cr.
 This course is an introduction to the concepts and syntax of relational database management systems.
 Topics include data modeling, database design concepts, tables and queries and other database objects using the tools provided in a relational DBMS.
-Prerequisite: Documented eligibility for collegiate mathematics and INFS 1010 or permission of the Dean of Career and Technical Programs.
-(Formerly INFS 1260)
+Prerequisite: Documented eligibility for collegiate mathematics and INFS 1010 or permission of the Dean of Career and Technical Programs Formerly/Same As (formerly INFS 1260) Transfer (UT) or Non Transfer Course (UN): UN